ahangarha/ahangarha/README.md

 - ↔️ Improving bidirectional text support in FLOSS projects

 ### Key contributions:
-I have been actively contributing to mupltiple FLOSS projects to improve their support for bidirectional text (bidi).
-The contribution has been from reporting the issue to provide consultation and in some cases, coding.
-Among these projects I can mention: Masotodon, Gitlab, FluxBB, Invidious, AndOTP, AntennaPod, OmniNote, Bibliogram, etc.
+I have been actively contributing to multiple FLOSS projects to improve their support for bidirectional text (bidi).
+The contribution has been from reporting the issue to providing consultation and in some cases, coding.
+Among these projects, I can mention Mastodon, Gitlab, FluxBB, Invidious, AndOTP, AntennaPod, OmniNote, Bibliogram, etc.

 #### Persona projects related to bidi support:
 - [add-bidi-support](https://github.com/ahangarha/add-bidi-support): a Firefox addon to demonstrate bidi support on web pages.